• Hi Guest!

 Most downloadable content on the Hub comes in the form of .VAR files for use in VaM 1.x.

-Specific categories of alternative types of content are explained in our Categories Guide (link will be added shortly).
+Specific categories of alternative types of content are explained in our Categories Guide.
 File formats for VaM2 will be announced at a later date.

 For the purposes of this guide, we will mostly be referring to .VAR packaged content.